thenexthub/Codira/docs/DifferentiableProgrammingImplementation.md

 ## Future directions and infrastructural changes

-Below is a list of anticipated infrastructure changes to the Swift differentiation system.
+Below is a list of anticipated infrastructure changes to the Codira differentiation system.
 Non-core changes (e.g. API changes) are not listed here.

 ### Differential-first (forward-mode) automatic differentiation

 Differential-first automatic differentiation is currently a work-in-progress.
 It is not yet at parity with the existing pullback-first (i.e. reverse-mode) automatic differentiation support.

-See [here](DifferentiableProgramming.md#differential-operators) for more information about forward-mode differential operators in Swift.
+See [here](DifferentiableProgramming.md#differential-operators) for more information about forward-mode differential operators in Codira.

 ### Linear maps and transposition